andr-ii/typedenv/README.md

 npm run typedenv
 ```

-The `env.d.ts` file should appear at your package root directory.
+The `env.d.ts` file should appear at your project's root directory.

 It will include all types for `process.env` and `.env` file.